carminevassallo/SoSy-Retreat-2018/index.md

 ### Day 4 (ZEST)

 Friday is ZEST day, because most SEALs will be gone.
 The first session will be an introspection, in which internal organization is going to be discussed.
 Session 5 will be about actionable items, followed by the official closing.
-Contact [Alberto](mailto:bacchelli@ifi.uzh.ch) for futher details.
+Contact [Alberto](mailto:bacchelli@ifi.uzh.ch) for further details.

 ### Questions?